 Can You Really ‘Outgrow’ ADHD?

-I recently diagnosed eight-year-old Aidan with attention deficit hyperactivity disorder (ADHD).
+I recently diagnosed eight-year-old Aidan with attention deficit hyperactivity disorder (ADHD or ADD).
 When I met with his parents to explain the disorder, each time I described a symptom, his mother exclaimed, “That’s me!” or “I’ve been like that all my life, too.”
 At the end of the appointment, she asked me if she should be evaluated, as well.

 As an adult, Aidan’s mother had jumped from job to job, and had difficulty meeting household demands.
 As a child, she had struggled through school, often getting into trouble and getting poor grades.
 After a thorough evaluation of her chronic and pervasive history of hyperactivity, distractibility, and other symptoms of ADHD, she was diagnosed by a psychiatrist who works with adults.